aphillipps/EVPN-IRB-TOI/Asymmetric-IRB/README.md

 Note the following important points:
 - When generating inter-vlan traffic, VNI numbers change according to the direction of the flow, thus the word asymmetric
-- Asymmetric does not necessarly mean without VRFS, but without mapping from VRF to VNI on the VXLAN interface
 - Every VLAN needs to be present on every Leaf Swicth even if there is no host present on the Leaf Switch
 - Note that you can also generate intra-vlan traffic inside VLAN 112, thus the term IRB: Integrated Routing and Switching